AlexanderSchuetz97/jni-simple/README.md

 This should cover 99% of your up-call needs.
 To call methods with more than 3 parameters simply use Variant 2.

-As you can see calling Variant 2 is a bit unwieldy for so for most smaller functions using Variant 1 of up-calling is probably the better choice.
+As you can see calling Variant 2 is a bit unwieldy so for most smaller functions using Variant 1 of up-calling is probably the better choice.
 Example:
 ```rust